 The ski season in Karpacz

 Karpacz suffers the same problem on bad winters as other Polish ski resorts.
 However, no snow can wreak havoc here because of the relatively low altitude.
-That said, there’s decent snowmaking on the main runs, and powder hasn’t been an issue in recent years (said as of 2020).
-That means the season typically runs from early December to around April, but it will change each year.
+That said, there’s decent snowmaking on the main runs, and powder hasn’t been an issue in recent years (said as of 2023).
+That means the season typically runs from early December to around mid-March, but it will change each year.

 Kopa – the best of the ski resorts in Karpacz

 The best skiing in Karpacz is at the Kopa arena, which is very much designed in the ilk of Czech ski resorts.
 That makes its home on the slopes of Śnieżka itself.
 The base station is around 10 minutes’ drive from the centre of the town.
 The line up is seven lifts including two pretty good chairs, along with a top station that levels out at 1,340m.
 Not all, but some, of the routes benefit from good snowmaking.